 While the Marlins had a disappointing season in their first year in Marlins Park, Reyes played relatively well in 2012.
 He had the longest hitting streak in the major leagues that year, reaching 26 games on August 8th, before being shut down by former teammate R.A.
 Dickey of the Mets on August 9th.
 In those 26 games, he had hit .358, with 8 doubles, 2 triples and 5 homers, bringing his average to .288, still well below his previous season's mark, however.
 The streak was the second-longest in Marlins history, matching one by Emilio Bonifacio in 2011, but well behind Luis Castillo's 35-game streak in 2002.
 On September 15th, he was charged with the 500,000th error in the history of major league baseball, flubbing a simple ground ball hit by Drew Stubbs of the Cincinnati Reds.
 He finished the year hitting .287 in 642 at-bats, with 37 doubles, 12 triples and 11 homers, 86 runs scored and 40 stolen bases.
 However, the Marlins decided to change course completely after a disappointing first year in their new park, and on November 13th pulled off a blockbuster trade with the Toronto Blue Jays, sending Reyes, Ps Mark Buehrle and Josh Johnson, C John Buck and IF/OF Emilio Bonifacio to the Blue Jays in return for a package of mainly young players including IFs Yunel Escobar and Adeiny Hechevarria, P Henderson Alvarez, C Jeff Mathis and three minor leaguers.

 Reyes suffered a serious ankle injury only a few days into the 2013 season.
 The injury occurred on a stolen base attempt in the 6th inning of a game against the Kansas City Royals on April 12th.
 Something popped when he slid into the base; he screamed in pain and had to be carted off the field, and was expected to be out for three months.
 While the Jays won that game, 8-4, their season had started very poorly in spite of the huge infusion of talent over the off-season and Reyes's injury cast a further pall.
 He missed over two months of action, finally returning to the line-up on June 26th, by which time the Jays had managed to right the ship and were playing above .500.
 Reyes played well after his return, finishing with a .296 average, 20 doubles and 10 homers along with 15 stolen bases in 21 attempts, in 93 games, but the Jays weren't able to keep their heads above water.
-Late June was their high-water mark that year, and they quickly sank back in the standings after that, finishing in last place well behind the four other teams in the AL East.
+That year, he became one of only a handful of players to hit 10 more triples one year, only to manage zero the next, while playing at least 90 games both seasons.
+Late June was the Jays' high-water mark that year, and they quickly sank back in the standings after that, finishing in last place well behind the four other teams in the AL East.
 The team's bold gamble to challenge in 2013 had failed to pay off.

 - 4-time NL All-Star (2006, 2007, 2010 & 2011)